-On November 21, 2016, the Company entered into a loan agreement with Glenhill Concentrated Long Master Fund, LLC, one of our significant stockholders.
+On November 21, 2016, the Company entered into a loan agreement with Glenhill Concentrated Long Master Fund, LLC, one of its significant stockholders.
 Pursuant to the loan agreement, the Company obtained a \$250 unsecured loan for a 24-month term at a fixed interest rate of 10% per annum.
 Under the loan agreement, the Company will pay \$250 of principal plus all accrued but unpaid interest at maturity.
 The notes may be prepaid at any time prior to maturity without penalty.
 The notes must be repaid prior to maturity in the event of default.
 In connection therewith, the Company issued the accredited investor a two-year warrant to purchase 28,378 shares of common stock at an exercise price of \$1.85 per share.
-The warrants may not be exercised absent receipt of stockholder approval if after such exercise the holder would be the beneficial owner of more than 4.99% of the Company's common stock.
+The warrants were not able to be exercised absent receipt of stockholder approval if after such exercise the holder would be the beneficial owner of more than 9.99% of the Company's common stock.
 The relative fair value of this warrant was recorded as a debt discount on the Company's balance sheet and partially offsets the total balance due for loans payable.
-As of the date of this filing, the Company is in compliance with all terms of this loan.
+As of the date of this filing, the Company is in compliance with all terms of this loan, and the warrants were exercised in full in January 2018.